DugongBioinformatics/dugongbioinformatics.github.io/README.md

 ### DugongCMD <a name="DugongCMD" /> [[menu]](#menu)

-***DugongCMD*** is a version of the Dugong image that works exclusively in the command line environment, without a graphical interface.

-With a focus on fast access and availability of command line bioinformatics tools, ***DugongCMD*** has an interactive terminal developed in node.js that can be accessed directly by the browser.
 It also features a set of preinstalled software that allow better use of the operating system, especially:

 - [Jupyter Notebook](http://jupyter.org/): is an interactive computing environment that enables users to author notebook documents that include: - Live code - Interactive widgets - Plots - Narrative text - Equations - Images - Video.
 These documents provide a complete and self-contained record of a computation that can be converted to various formats and shared.
 - [ASCIInema](https://asciinema.org/): is a free and open source solution for recording terminal sessions and sharing them on the web.